-Directors and all employees are required to comply with the Company's share trading policy, which may from time to time be adjusted by the Board and applies in addition to legislative requirements and the ASX Listing Rules.
-The Company's Share Trading Policy was reviewed and amended in 2015.
+All employees, including Directors, are required to comply with the Company's share trading policy, which may from time to time be adjusted by the Board and applies in addition to legislative requirements and the ASX Listing Rules.
+The Company's Share Trading Policy was updated in 2015 and has been reviewed annually since then.